ClusterM/famicom-dumper-client/README.md

 This is the client for the [Famicom Dumper/Programmer](https://github.com/ClusterM/famicom-dumper-writer).

 ## Requirements
-This application developed using .NET 6.0, so it can be run on Windows (x86, x64, arm), Linux (x64, arm) and OSX (x64, arm).
+This application developed using .NET 6.0, so it can be run on Windows (x86, x64, arm, arm64), Linux (x64, arm, arm64) and OSX (x64, arm64).
 You need either install the [ASP.NET Core Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) framework or use the self-contained version.

 ## Features